Coxsackie Creek Grassland Preserve

 Visit the Preserve

 Currently, public access to the Preserve is only at viewing points in various locations around the Preserve’s perimeter.
-Planning is underway for public recreation trails in the future.
-Please see our events page for information about public education events in the Preserve when groups are allowed access for educational purposes.
+Please see our events page for information about public education events in the Preserve.

 Hunting at the Preserve

-Greene Land Trust has partnered with Athens Sportsman Club to manage the Preserve for hunting.
+Greene Land Trust has partnered with Athens Sportsmen's Club to manage the Preserve for hunting.
 Hunting on the land is permitted during appropriate seasons only by the issuance of a permit.

 For information to obtain a permit please call the Greene Land Trust office at 518-731-5544.